What is on-campus employment?

 There are three types of on-campus employment that as an F-1 student you may be eligible.

 Work performed for the college is considered on-campus employment.
-At Broome Community College, international students are eligible for "Collge Work Study" positions.
+At SUNY Broome Community College, international students are eligible for "College Work Study" positions.
 You are not eligible for "Federal Work Study" positions (see later section in this handout for further explanation of federal work study).

 TYPE 2: Employment with an on-campus contractor

 Work performed on campus grounds for an outside contractor is considered employment as long as the employer provides direct services to the campus.
 For example, work at the dining services in the Student Center or the campus bookstore (employed through the Faculty Student Association-FSA) is appropriate because those places provide direct service to students.
 In contrast, work at the Hoyt’s movie theater, the Subway on Front Street, or Starbuck's across the street would NOT qualify as on-campus employment because their services are not directly provided to the campus only.

 TYPE 3: Employment performed off-campus which qualifies as on-campus employment

 Some types of employment performed off-campus are defined by the United States Citizenship and Immigration Services (USCIS) as "on-campus employment."
 There must be an official relationship between the college and the employer, the work must be associated with the college's curriculum, and the employment must be an integral part of your program of study.
 The other State Universities of New York (SUNY) campuses (e.g. Binghamton University) are not considered “on-campus” employers for SUNY Broome students.
 Do not engage in TYPE 3 employment without verifying the employer’s status with your International Student Counselor FIRST.